-Please join me in saying hello to Dr. Jeanette Andrade, professor of dietetics and Program Director of FSHN’s Master of Science/Dietetic Internship (MS/DI) Program!
+Please join me in saying hello to Dr. Jeanette Andrade, assistant professor and Program Director of FSHN’s Master of Science/Dietetic Internship (MS/DI) Program!
 Dr. Andrade is in her second year at the University of Florida, and she is a registered dietitian nutritionist and an expert in counseling and nutrition education.
 Read on to learn about her path to nutrition education, her innovative work with dialysis patients, her views on the most pressing nutrition-related issues the public is facing, and what’s in her refrigerator right now!

 Tell me about how you became interested in nutrition education, especially concerning developing education materials for low-income adults.
 What was your inspiration, and what path did you take to get there?